LannySam/Capstone_Project/README.md

    - The *Mode Function* was used to determine the day with the highest number of trips.
 Where (F:F) is the data range.
      ```excel
      =mode(F:F)
+2. Pivot Tables

+Four pivots tables was plotted to analyze trnds and patterns in our data.
+They are follow:
+- Total Rides Per Subscription type:  shows the percentage of total rides for each subscription type.
+- Avg ride length per subscription type: shows the
+- Avg ride length per weekday.
+- Total rides per weekdays for all subscription type